Hanprogramer/TMI-Bedrock/README.md

 1. Open `xmake.lua` and configure the mod options:
 ```
 -- Mod Options
-local mod_name = "Amethyst-Template" -- Replace with the name of your mod
+local mod_name = "TMI-Bedrock" -- Replace with the name of your mod
 ```

 2. Open `data/packs/RP/manifest.json` and replace the name, and generate the two new UUIDv4s [here](https://www.uuidgenerator.net/version4)